grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.datadog.md

 `trace_buffer` | `number` | Specifies the number of outgoing trace payloads to buffer before dropping | `10` | no

 If `compute_stats_by_span_kind` is disabled, only top-level and measured spans will have stats computed.
-If you are sending OTel traces and want stats on non-top-level spans, this flag will need to be set to `true`.
+If you are sending OTel traces and want stats on non-top-level spans, this flag must be set to `true`.
-If you are sending OTel traces and do not want stats computed by span kind, you need to disable this flag and disable `compute_top_level_by_span_kind`.
+If you are sending OTel traces and do not want stats computed by span kind, you must disable this flag and disable `compute_top_level_by_span_kind`.

 If `endpoint` is unset, the value is obtained through the `site` parameter in the [api][] section.